jaschiroo/nohalfmeasures.jaschiroo.github.io/adventures/_posts/2023-12-02-flipping-pans.md

     * Rim diameter: 8"
     * Cooking surface diameter: 6"

 I made a point of dragging my SO out to a physical store at the actual mall to flip some pans in real life.
 We were considering several pans from All-Clad, Scanpan, GreenPan, and Zwilling.
 Of these, primarly the average retail price of $100+ is the kicker - if I'm not sure that this pan will work for me after waving it around in the air while the sales associate hovers nearby awkwardly, do I want to buy it and then risk dealing with whatever returns process they have?
 Not yet.
-I do think that the Zwilling stood the best chance of being a nice flipping pan out of that set, and I still want to go flip some pans at the local Cooks \| Bellecour.
+I do think that the Zwilling stood the best chance of being a nice flipping pan out of that set, and I still wish we'd go flip some pans at the local Cooks \| Bellecour.

 Of the pans that I did purchase, I'm most worried about the Misen stainless steel and the Tramontina carbon steel.
 I am not known for cooking delicately, or patience, and it seems like both will require that and a decent amount of skill.
 In order to give it a fair shake, I have been reading tips on cooking with stainless steel.
-We also bought an 8" Figmint nonstick ceramic, but it was too small or the ferrous metal content wasn't high enough for it to register on even the smallest burner, which is supposed to accept a 4.5" minimum diameter pan.
-We'll get to test this theory with the KitchenAid, although for comparison to the rest of the pans it would have been better to have another 10" version.
+We also bought an 8" Figmint nonstick ceramic, but either the induction base was too small or the ferrous metal content wasn't high enough for it to register on even the smallest burner, which is supposed to accept a 4.5" minimum diameter pan.
+We got to test this theory with the KitchenAid (it worked), although for comparison to the rest of the pans it would have been better to have another 10" version.

 ## Use Cases